Beyond Meritocracy

 Three further concepts recur throughout and are briefly introduced here:

-- Form-switching: resistance raises costs along one channel, forcing extraction into new institutional forms — through deliberate counter-organization by identifiable actors, not automatic systemic adjustment.
+• Form-switching: resistance raises costs along one channel, forcing extraction into new institutional forms — through deliberate counter-organization, not automatic systemic adjustment.
 Abolition ended chattel slavery; within two decades, convict leasing reconstituted racialized coerced labor through different institutional channels.

-- Metabolization: the medium-term process through which the concessions resistance wins are hollowed out as organizational capacity is absorbed into institutional roles — the pattern by which critical insights are incorporated into the apparatus they were meant to challenge.
+• Metabolization: the medium-term process through which the concessions resistance wins are hollowed out as institutional roles absorb organizational capacity — the pattern by which critical insights are incorporated into the apparatus they were meant to challenge.

-The analytical architecture developed here (contradictions generating variation in form through a mediating configuration of forces, institutions, and conditions) is designed to be general.
-The six mediating factors, the incorporation gradient, the state-form analysis, and the competing solidarities argument all operate domestically as well as internationally; the clusters describe structural pressures internal to class rule as such, not only to its imperial expression.
 The imperial dimension is developed here because that is where the integrative contribution is most visible.
 A number of companion essays develop various aspects and implications of the same architecture.
-The project as a whole is a framework for understanding class rule; this is about the imperial dimension.
+The project as a whole is a framework for understanding class rule; this document develops it through the imperial dimension.

-The following sections present the mediating layer, the five clusters, and an extended case study, before turning to the argument's relationship to the Marxist tradition, the summary matrix, and the closing analysis.
-One note on proportion: Cluster B's social reproduction analysis is developed at greater length than most cluster sections, because the reproductive fabric is where multiple clusters intersect — gendered exploitation, competing solidarities, the commodification sequence, and the welfare-imperialism circuit all operate through it — and the tradition's undertheorization of this domain means more ground needs to be covered.
+The following sections present the mediating layer, the five clusters, and an extended case study, before turning to the argument's relationship to the Marxist tradition and the closing analysis.
+Cluster B's social reproduction analysis is developed at greater length than most cluster sections, because the reproductive fabric is where multiple clusters intersect — gendered exploitation, competing solidarities, the commodification sequence, and the welfare-imperialism circuit all operate through it — and the tradition's undertheorization of this domain means more ground needs to be covered.

-A note on how to read this document.
-The sections that follow move between three registers: general mechanism (what class rule as such generates), specifically imperial articulation (how a mechanism operates across borders or through imperial institutional architecture), and case-study demonstration (how a mechanism appears in concrete historical instances).
+The sections that follow move between three registers: general mechanism (what class rule as such generates), specifically imperial articulation (how a mechanism operates across borders or through the imperial architecture), and case-study demonstration (how a mechanism appears in concrete historical instances).
 Not every section occupies all three registers, and some will develop general class-rule mechanisms at length before tracing their imperial articulation.
 When the text claims continuity between domestic and cross-border forms, the claim is structural and mechanical — not that the political consequences, juridical frameworks, or experiential realities are identical.

 The framework and the Marxist tradition